 There are many options for managing a project that help contractors and businesses to stay on task; however, the best options should allow the jobsite and the office to stay connected.
 This means that project managers, office managers, accountants, and human resources can all benefit from software in order to managing lien documents electronically, understanding bid schedules, job accounting, and payroll.
 In this way each department can supervise individual aspects of project to impact the business as a whole.
 If a project is successful, then the business can look forward to revenue growth without overextending resources or manpower.

-Finally, financial tech solutions for the construction industry should allow for accurate reporting, solid management of cash flow, and help to manage debt and retainage.
+Finally, construction payment technology solutions for the industry should allow for accurate reporting, solid management of cash flow, and help to manage debt and retainage.
 Accuracy is important, not only to avoid losing out on any payments or missing any deadlines, but also to streamline payment to help parties get paid faster.

 Overall, the process of managing lien compliance is a small part of construction payment technology, but it benefits all parties, whether that’s sending or requesting waivers or understanding what parties are on the jobsite in order to send notices.
 Better technology allows for more open communication, successful project management, timely payment, and less need for protection.
 This is a win for everyone.